-The DS vents excess argon gas through automatic vent values to the holdup tank (T-1).
-The tank is then vented to the SDS offgas filter via a tie-in to the 6" offgas line.

-2) Defueling Water Cleanup (DWC) System

-The DS transfers water from the holdup tank, T-1, to the DWC system for processing.
-The tie-in is made upstream of the DWC ion exchanger K-2.
-The DWC motor control center, DWC MCC 2-32C, supplies 480V, 3 phase power for the DS transfer pumps.
-Instrument air is supplied from a DWC Instrument Air Manifold No. 3 outlet for tank water level indication.
-DWC Sample Box No. 1 is used for the DS sample connection location.
+- Submerged Demineralizer System (SDS) The DS vents excess argon gas through automatic vent valves to the holdup tank (T-1).
+The tank is then vented to the SDS off-gas filter via a tie-in to the 6" off-gas line.
+In addition, the contents of DS-T-1 may be transferred via V-034 to the Miscellaneous Waste Holdup Tank (WDL-T-2). - 2.
+Defueling Water Cleanup System (DWCS) The DS transfers water from the holdup tank, T-1, to the DWCS for processing.
+The tie-in is made upstream of the DWCS ion exchanger K-2.
+The DWCS motor control center, DWCS MCC 2-32C, supplies 480V, three (3) phase power for the DS transfer pumps.
+Instrument air is supplied from a DWCS Instrument Air Manifold No. 3 outlet for tank water level indication.
+DWCS Sample Box No. 1 is used for the DS sample connection location.

-3) The Fuel Handling Building Canister Handling Bridge and Trolley

-The bridge and trolley locate the defueling canisters which are to be dewatered and covered.
-The DS platform is designed to provide the necessary clearances to accommodate the canister transfer shield and shield collar.

-4) Defueling Canisters

-The DS and associated platform are designed to accommodate the defueling canisters which are designed by B&W. The DS connections will be operated by long handled tools also designed by B&W. The defueling canisters have a 14 inch nominal 0.D. and 150 inch maximum length.
+- Fuel Handling Building Canister Handling Bridge and Trolley The bridge and trolley locate the defueling canisters which are to be dewatered and covered.
+The DS platform is designed to provide the necessary clearances to accommodate the canister transfer shield and shield collar. - 4.
+Defueling Canisters The DS and associated platform are designed to accommodate the defueling canisters which are designed by B&W. The DS connections will be operated by long handled tools also designed by B&W. The defueling canisters have a 14 inch nominal 0.D. and 150 inch maximum length.
 The maximum design wet weight of the canisters is 3355 lbs.
-The canister shell will be straight to within 0.125 inches per 12 feet.

-5) Fuel Handling Building Heating and Ventilation System

-The relief valves (R-1A, R-1B, R-2, and R-3) on the argon supply lines discharge into a fuel handling building ventilation duct.
+The canister shell will be straight to within 0.125 inches per 12 feet. - Fuel Handling Building Heating and Ventilation System The relief valves (R-1A, R-1B, R-2, and R-3) on the argon supply lines discharge into a Fuel Handling Building ventilation duct.

+2.0 SYSTEM, LIMITATIONS, SETPOINTS, AND PRECAUTIONS

-- 2.0 System Limitations, Setpoints and Precautions - 2.1 Limitations
+2.1 Limitations

-The argon cover gas pressure shall be limited by the operators to a maximum 20 psig for all defueling canisters.
+The argon cover gas pressure shall be limited by the operators to a maximum 40 psig for all defueling canisters.
 The argon pressure for backflushing shall be limited by the operator to less than 10 psig.

-The transfer pump flow rate is limited to a maximum 30 gpm by DWC flow control valve DWC-V085 (FV-15) when the water is pumped to the DWC ion exchanger K-2.
+The transfer pump flow rate is limited to a maximum 30 gpm by DWCS flow control valve DWC-VO85 (FV-15) when the water is pumped to the DWCS ion exchanger K-2.